show_page.php1 : dt11.jpg

 HISTORY: This cow was one of a group of 17 found in sternal recumbency.
 This cow died several hours after having been found.
 The pasture in which the cow had been kept bordered a glacial lake that was covered by a thick layer of green algae the day before the heifer was discovered.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely there is centrilobular to midzonal (submassive) to rarely periportal (massive) hepatocellular degeneration, necrosis, and loss characterized by dissociation of hepatic cords with replacement by abundant hemorrhage, fibrin, and edema admixed with eosinophilic cellular and karryorhectic cellular debris, occasional necrotic neutrophils, and Kupffer cells.
-Remaining centrilobular to midzonal hepatocytes are often individualized and rounded with hypereosinophilic cytoplasm and nuclear pyknosis, karyorrhexis, or karyolysis (single cell death).
+HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely there is centrilobular to midzonal (submassive), to occasionally massive, hepatocellular degeneration, necrosis, and loss characterized by dissociation of hepatic cords with replacement by abundant hemorrhage, fibrin, and edema admixed with eosinophilic cellular and karyorrhectic debris, occasional necrotic neutrophils, and Kupffer cells.
+Hepatocytes in affected areas are often individualized and rounded with hypereosinophilic cytoplasm and nuclear pyknosis, karyorrhexis, or karyolysis (single cell death).
 Less affected periportal hepatocytes are often swollen with vacuolated cytoplasm and large, vesiculate nuclei (degeneration).

-MORPHOLOGIC DIAGNOSIS: Liver, hepatocytes: Necrosis and loss, acute, centrilobular to midzonal (submassive), diffuse, severe, with hemorrhage, Angus/Hereford cross, bovine.
+MORPHOLOGIC DIAGNOSIS: Liver: Necrosis and loss, centrilobular to midzonal (submassive), acute, diffuse, severe, with hemorrhage, Angus/Hereford cross, bovine.

 ETIOLOGIC DIAGNOSIS: Microcystin-LR hepatic toxicosis